Louis-XIV-bis/variant_calling_scere/README.md

 ### Running the pipeline

 In order to run the pipeline, you need to give some ENA IDs in the **config/config.yaml** file:
 - If you want to get gVCFs from a given list of ID, add them to **ENA_ID_get_gvcf** in the config file.
-If you already have the gVCFs from the ENA ID, remove it from the config file otherwise it will be generated again.
+If you already have the gVCFs from the ENA ID (**you need to have them all, correctly named**), remove it from the config file otherwise it will be generated again.
 - If you want to merge the gVCFs from a given list of ENA ID (can be different from the first part, **as long as you have all the gVCFs for each ID**), add them to **ENA_ID_merge_gvcf** in the config file.